eclipse-iofog/Agent/docs/ioFabric-Fabric-Controller-API-Specification.md

 </pre>

-####Post ioFabric Configuration
+####Post ioFog Configuration

-This endpoint allows the ioFabric instance to send its configuration to the fabric controller.
+This endpoint allows the ioFog instance to send its configuration to the fog controller.
 It should send the updated configuration to this endpoint whenever a change is made locally.

 #####Endpoint